rpastijn/oraclestudentday/old/story_20231106/story-hack/story-hack.md

     ![Extract data from SECURED DEV datafile on PDB2](./images/hack-lab1c-07.png "Extract data from SECURED DEV datafile on PDB2")

     **Note**:
-    - **There's no result!** (you'll only see the results of the PROD table)
+    - **There's no result!**
     - Although the datafile is still readable as expected - remember, we didn't encrypt the development env - but now, because the data is masked in development, even if the attacker actually connects to the database, there's no longer sensitive data to be stolen!

-6. Optionally you can again compare the data on the production (`employeesearch_prod`) and the development schema (`employeesearch_dev`) using Oracle SQL Developer.
+6. Optionally you can again compare the data on the production (employeesearch_prod) and the development schema (employeesearch_dev) using Oracle SQL Developer.
 First create a new connection to the **PDB2** database using Oracle SQL Developer.
 Click the green "+" sign in the left upper corner and provide following details:
 ![Connection top pdb2 using Oracle SQL Developer](./images/hack-lab1c-08.png "Connection top pdb2 using Oracle SQL Developer")
 First click Save, so the connection details are saved for later usage.